kucker/project/README.md

 ## What is Prohori

-**Prohori** (_Praharī_) - (প্রহরী in Bangla) means watchman in English.
-In this project, Prohori is a watchman for Kubernetes objecrs.
+**Prohori** (_Praharī_) - (প্রহরী in Bangla) means watchman in English ([GT](https://translate.google.com/#en/bn/watchman)).
+In this project, Prohori is a watchman for Kubernetes objects.

 Prohori is a part-time hobby project inspired by [searchlight](https://github.com/appscode/searchlight).
-Unlike searchlight, Prohori implementation design does not require Icinga and Database.
+Unlike searchlight, Prohori implementation does not require Icinga and Database.
 And this limitation makes it lightweight and usable only for dev cluster.

 Prohori will use [plugins](https://github.com/appscode/searchlight/tree/master/plugins) supported by searchlight to check Kubernetes objects and [go-notify](https://github.com/appscode/go-notify) to send notifications.